pinkycollie/pinksync_estimator/PROJECT_STRUCTURE.md

 ## Authentication Flow

-1. User clicks "Log in with Replit"
+1. User clicks "Log in with Vr4deaf"
 2. Application redirects to Replit's OpenID Connect provider
 3. User authenticates with Replit
-4. Replit redirects back to the application callback URL
+4. vr4deaf redirects back to the application callback URL
 5. Application verifies the authentication and creates a session
 6. User is redirected to the dashboard or requested page

 ## Deployment Strategy

-The application is designed to be deployed on Replit with the following considerations:
+The application is designed to be deployed with the following considerations:

 1. Express server handles both API requests and serves the frontend
 2. Static assets are served from the `client/dist` directory
 3. Environment variables control configuration for different environments
-4. Ngrok tunneling provides external access during development
+4. pinkflow (Deno/cloudflsre) tunneling provides external access during development